 As a residential campus, Hollins requires that traditional undergraduates live on campus.
 These policies address the most common questions and concerns of residential students and their parents.

 - All residential undergraduate students (including adult Horizon students who choose to live on campus) must pay a $400 nonrefundable deposit by April 1 to secure on-campus housing.

-- Residential graduate students must pay a $200 nonrefundable housing deposit when they turn in their graduate housing application.
+- Residential graduate students must pay a $200 nonrefundable deposit when they turn in their graduate housing application.

 - HRL distributes information on the assignments process each spring semester.

 - Students must follow the procedure and meet all deadlines.

 - The assistant dean of students/director of HRL has final authority over assignments and may make changes in room assignments at any time.

 - Residents can require that no other person, other than those assigned by HRL, live in their room.

 - Residents have the right to guest visitation in accordance with the university guest policy and the standards of their hall.

 - In certain limited circumstances, undergraduate students may qualify for a residency exemption.
 For more information, review the exemption request form (PDF).